ePC cards

 An electronic purchasing card (ePC) offers a quick and efficient means of payment for appropriate goods and services.
 It's largely used, as long as the supplier accepts Mastercard as a payment method, for either:

-• purchases that are defined as annual expenditure, i.e. not on a contract
+purchases that are defined as annual expenditure, for example not on a contract

 ePC cardholders must ensure that any goods or services that are being purchased provide best value for money for public funds.
 When buying using an ePC, you must obtain:

-For spending limits and other rules about using an ePC in the Scottish Government, you can check on Saltire.
+Check spending limits and other rules about using an ePC in the Scottish Government.